rocicorp/replicache/README.md

 The Replicache server provides three interfaces:
 * *NewClient*: generates a new client id for the client and inserts a last confirmed ordinal entry for it in the storage layer (see below)
 * *Push*: accepts a batch of pending transactions from the client and applies them to the storage layer
-* *Pull*: accepts a state id from the client indicating the state in use, pulls the latest user state from the storage layer, computes the delta from what the client has, and returns it (if any)
+* *Pull*: accepts a state id from the client indicating the last state it pulled from the server and pulls the latest user state from the storage layer, computes the delta from what the client has, and returns it (if any)

 ## Storage Layer

 The storage layer is a standard REST/GraphQL web service.
 In order to integrate Replicache the storage layer must:
-1. implement an interface for each transaction in the bundle
+1. implement an interface for each transaction in the bundle (used in Push)
-1. maintain a mapping from client id to last confirmed transaction ordinal
+1. maintain a mapping from client id to last confirmed transaction ordinal (used by Push and Pull)
-1. implement an interface to insert a new record into the last confirmed ordinal mapping
+1. implement an interface to insert a new record into the last confirmed ordinal mapping (used by NewClient)
-1. implement an interface to fetch a user's full state along with the client's last confirmed transaction ordinal
+1. implement an interface to fetch a user's full state along with the client's last confirmed transaction ordinal (used by Pull)

 Coupling between the replicache server and the storage layer is minimized, for example by constructing storage layer requests in the app, which can be execute nearly opaquely by the replicache server.